exasol/pyexasol/README.md

 You may expect significant performance improvement over ODBC in a single process scenario involving pandas or polars.

-PyExasol provides API to read & write multiple data streams in parallel using separate processes, which is necessary to fully utilize hardware and achieve linear scalability.
+PyExasol provides an [API](https://exasol.github.io/pyexasol/master/api.html) to read & write multiple data streams in parallel using separate processes, which is necessary to fully utilize hardware and achieve linear scalability.
 With PyExasol you are no longer limited to a single CPU core.

 ---
 * Documentation: [https://exasol.github.io/pyexasol/](https://exasol.github.io/pyexasol/index.html)
 * Source Code: [https://github.com/exasol/pyexasol](https://github.com/exasol/pyexasol)
 ---

-## PyExasol main concepts
+## PyExasol Main Concepts

 - Based on [WebSocket protocol](https://github.com/exasol/websocket-api);
 - Optimized for minimum overhead;